FDA-MyStudies/WCP-WS/README.md

 # My Studies WCP Webservices(WCP-WS)
 The WCP-WS provides  webservices for the mobile apps and the response server.

-The WCP-WS application is built on Java.
+The WCP-WS application is built on Java..

 # Requirements